SciTools/iris/docs/src/developers_guide/contributing_tests.rst

         def test_coord_already_present(self):
             ...

-Within this test module there may be test classes, for example:
+When testing functions, within the test module there may be test classes, for
+example:

 * ``Test``
 * ``TestAspectOfFunction``